Hi, I’m Randy Charles, the creator and chief editor of this site Paintcentric. I’m a businessman now by profession, but I used to work as...Read more

 Why Do Paints Freeze?

-Paints do freeze because of the amount of water (water content) available in them.
-However, it depends on the types of paint in the picture, as different types of paint have different freezing points.
-Also, note that this paint solvent makes paint freeze within a can and not freeze when it is spread on the wall as wall paint.
+Paints do freeze because of the amount of water (water content) available.
+However, it depends on the types of paint, as different types of paint have different freezing points.
+Also, note that this paint solvent makes paint freeze within a can and not freeze when applied on the wall as wall paint.

-Thus, if you store your paint in a can out in the open in your store or garage, you might return to hear a distinct thing altogether within the next few months.
-Thus, you need to store your paint cans in secure, dry, and warm locations.
+Thus, if you store your paint in a can out in the open in your store or garage, you might return to find it spoiled within months.
+It is best to store your paint cans in secure, dry, and warm locations.

 Also, if you have remaining paint to keep, you’d need to find out if it is the kind of paint that is prone to freezing or not.